90t/book-club/README.md

 - To integrate Elastic Search into my flask application I needed to reach out to the python eco system & install the python client
 - I again installed this package with the pip package manager with the command pip install elasticsearch
 - Next I needed to run elasticsearch in a sister terminal in my cloud9 terminal
+- This is where cloud9 refused to run a Elastic Search server find out why??

 ### Notifications & Messages
 - The notifications & messages feature was one of the main 2 features I wanted to implement in this project,